 Share market movements and your super

-- In that context, Cbus’ diversified investment options are designed with the medium to long-term in mind.
+- Cbus’ diversified investment options are designed with long-term returns in mind.
 They invest across a range of asset types to help reduce the impact of short-term weakness in share markets.

-Over the past 34 years, that Cbus has been managing member’s super, investment markets have had a number of corrections, some bigger than others.
-Despite these corrections, the Growth (Cbus MySuper) option has delivered strong long term returns.
+- Over the past 35 years that Cbus has been managing member's super, investment markets have had a number of corrections, some bigger than others.
+As these corrections are usually short-lived, Cbus remains focused on continuing to deliver strong long term returns for our members.

 This example is for illustration purposes only.
 Balances have been calculated using financial year returns compounding annually.
-Returns are based on the crediting rate, which is the return minus investment fees, the Trustee Operating Cost and taxes.
-Excludes account keeping administration fees.
+Returns are based on the crediting rate, which is the return minus investment fees, the percentage-based administration fee and taxes.
+Excludes weekly administration fees.
 Past performance is not a reliable indicator of future performance.

 Cbus' diversified investment strategy aims to reduce the impact that one asset class such as shares can have on your super.

 - For asset classes like Australian and international shares, we expect periods of negative returns from time to time.
 However, markets often recover quite strongly after these periods of volatility.
 Our investment decisions are not based on short-term considerations and they generally reflect the medium to long term outlook for asset classes.
 This has been a key driver of Cbus’ strong long-term returns since inception.

 - The Growth (Cbus MySuper) option is well diversified across a range of asset classes including shares, property, infrastructure, fixed interest and cash.

 - With around half of its assets invested in Australian and international shares, the Growth (Cbus MySuper) option’s performance will not see the same level of impact from day-to-day share market performance because other asset classes can contribute positively to overall performance of the option.